10 ways to deliver good customer service: examples, principles & definition

 - Friendliness: The most basic customer need that’s associated with things like courtesy and politeness.

-- Empathy: Customers need to know the organisation understands and appreciates their needs and circumstances.
+- Empathy: Customers need to know the organization understands and appreciates their needs and circumstances.

 - Fairness: Customers must feel like they’re getting adequate attention and fair and reasonable answers.